 - Endeavour maintained a solid environmental compliance record last year, with no fines and no reportable spills.
 To further prevent spill risks, we implemented a new pipeline inspection program carried out by the plant managers at all sites. - We continued to focus on safeguards by developing our Environmental Management System, aligned with ISO14001 guidelines.
-This has enabled us to standardize procedures company-wide and strengthen environmental responsibilities for all company areas, from exploration to construction and site operation. - We spent \$1.5 million in environmental protection expenditures, a slight reduction from the \$1.67 million spent in 2019 as COVID-19 restrictions interrupted some initiatives.
+This has enabled us to standardize procedures company-wide and strengthen environmental responsibilities for all company areas, from exploration to construction and site operation. - We spent \$1.5 million in environmental protection expenditures, a slight reduction from the \$1.67 million spent in 2019 as COVID-19 restrictions - interrupted some initiatives.
 The majority of expenses (\$1.3 million) relate to managing our tailings facilities.
 The biggest increase was in Bolañitos, where we modified the tailings water recovery system to recover more water to the circuit, and undertook main embankment work to enhance stability as the facility expands.
-Other expenses (\$247,503) include transportation and final disposition for waste, environmental studies, dust, noise and gases monitoring, and other initiatives hazardous waste by tons or mineral processed remained very similar to 2019.
-This is because El Compas has a much higher intensity, due to the smaller size of the operation.

-- such as reforestation, rehabilitation, remediation work and environmental education campaigns. - The total amount of hazardous waste was reduced by 21%, largely due to the suspension of El Cubo operations.
+Other expenses (\$247,503) include transportation and final disposition for waste, environmental studies, dust, noise and gases monitoring, and other initiatives such as reforestation, rehabilitation, remediation work and environmental education campaigns. - The total amount of hazardous waste was reduced by 21%, largely due to the suspension of El Cubo operations.
 However, the intensity (tons of

-- Non-hazardous intensity (tons of non-hazardous waste/tons of mineral processed) more than doubled compared to 2019, mostly driven by an increased scrap cleaning program at Bolañitos. - Waste rock quantities including tailings decreased by 20% from the previous year.
-This was attributable to suspending El Cubo mine operations, and decreased operations at Guanaceví's Santa Cruz and Porvenir Norte mines.
+- hazardous waste by tons of mineral processed remained very similar to 2019.
+This is because El Compas has a much higher intensity, due to the smaller size of the operation. - Non-hazardous intensity (tons of non-hazardous waste/tons of mineral processed) more than doubled compared to 2019, mostly driven by an increased scrap cleaning program at Bolañitos. - Waste rock quantities and tailings decreased by 20% from the previous year.
+This was attributable to suspending El Cubo mine operations, and decreased operations at Guanacevi's Santa Cruz and Porvenir Norte mines.